MicrosoftEdge/Demos-old/.github/CSS_STYLE_REQS.md

 * @TODO: call out something that hasn't been completed yet and needs to be updated/fixed.
 * @Bug: link to a bug either in the project or a browser.
 Optionally describe the bug if context is needed.
 Use with @Browser if calling out a browser bug.
 * @Browser: notify if a piece of code is included for a particular browser (not needed if obvious, such as prefixes for old versions.)
 * @HACK: call out an ugly hack; either a CSS hack to work around browser issues, or a hacky piece of code that should be cleaned up later.
+Include a URL here, too, that points to a description of browser-based hacks.

 ### Formatting values